kwaldenphd/python-conditional-statements/README.md

 Q34: In your own words, what is iteration?

-Q35: In your own words, what is the difference between a for loop and a while loop?
+Q35: In your own words, what is the difference between a `for` loop and a `while` loop?

+Q36: In your own words, what is a boolean or logical expression?

+Q37: In your own words, what is a conditional statement?

-Q36: Include a link to your Replit workspace.
+Q38: Include a link to your Replit workspace.